 A discrete tone which occurs together with broadband noise is partially masked by that part of the noise contained in a relatively narrow frequency band, called the critical band, that is centred at the frequency of the tone.
 Noise at frequencies outside the critical band does not contribute significantly to the masking effect.
-The width of a critical band is a function of frequency (D.6).
-In general, a tone is just audible when the sound pressure level of the tone is about 4 dB below the sound pressure level of the masking noise contained in the critical band centred around the tone.
+The width of a critical band is a function of frequency (see D.6).
+In general, a tone is just audible in the presence of noise when the sound pressure level of the tone is about 4 dB below the sound pressure level of the masking noise contained in the critical band centred around the tone.
 This is the threshold of audibility.
-For the purposes of this annex, a discrete tone is defined as being prominent when using the tone-to-noise ratio method if the sound pressure level of the tone exceeds the sound pressure level of the masking noise in the critical band by 8 dB for tones above 1000 Hz and by a higher amount at lower frequencies.
+For the purposes of this Annex, a discrete tone is classified as prominent when using the tone-to-noise ratio method if the sound pressure level of the tone exceeds the sound pressure level of the masking noise in the critical band by 8 dB for tone frequencies of 1 000 Hz and higher, and by a greater amount for tones at lower frequencies.
 This corresponds, in general, to a tone being prominent when it is more than 12 dB above the threshold of audibility.
-When using the prominence ratio method a tone is classified as prominent if the difference between the level of the critical band centred on the tone and the level in the average of the adjacent critical bands is equal to or greater than 9 dB for tones above 1000 Hz and by a higher amount at lower frequencies.
-Reference [9] provides the basis for these values.
+When using the prominence ratio method, a tone is classified as prominent if the difference between the level of the critical band centred on the tone and the average level of the adjacent critical bands is equal to or greater than 9 dB for tone frequencies of 1 000 Hz and higher. and by a greater amount for tones at lower frequencies.
+Reference [11] provides the basis for these values.